Background on Indian government regulations affecting card payments

 What should you do?

-If you are currently storing payment data of your India transactions on servers that are not based in India, we recommend that you seek advice to determine if you need to purge this data to comply with the payment data storage guidelines.
+If you are currently storing payment data relating to your India transactions on servers that are not based in India, we recommend that you seek advice to determine whether you need to purge this data to comply with the payment data storage guidelines.

 You should also seek clarification from any third-party payments/billing/financial services provider that you use about the status of their compliance with the RBI guidelines.
-They should not be storing payments data outside India.
-If they are storing this data outside India, you should stop passing payments data on to them.
+They should not be storing payment data outside India.
+If they are storing this data outside India, you should stop passing payment data on to them.

 Contact us if you have any more questions or review our pricing to get started with our services in India.